Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/A_FIXED_RATIO_TRADING_API.md

 Withdraws collected protocol fees from the main treasury with advanced rate limiting and security protections.
 Enables the protocol authority to withdraw accumulated fees from pool creation, liquidity operations, and swaps while implementing dynamic rate limiting to prevent rapid fund drainage and ensure system stability.

 **Authority:** Admin Authority only
-**Restrictions:** Dynamic rate limiting with 60-minute rolling windows
+**Restrictions:** Fixed 60-minute cooldown after successful withdrawal (no cooldown on failed attempts)
 **Compute Units:** Allocate up to 150,000 CUs; observed minimum ~80,000 CUs

 #### Parameters